cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/cheqd-cosmos-cli.md

 ### 3. Create a unique identifier for the DID

-A `unique-id` for now should be only 16-byted encoded base58 string or uuid.
+A `unique-id` should only be a 16-byte encoded base58 string (Indy-style) or a uuid.

 For example, we can generate uuid using `uuidgen` tool: